Semi-simplicity of the category of admissible D-modules: Introduction

 \begin{theorem} For all $U$ sufficiently large, the $\dd$-module $\ms{P}_{\chi}(U)$ is a projective generator in $\QCoh(\dd_X,G,\chi)$ and hence $\Coh(\dd_X,G,\chi)$ is equivalent to $\Lmod{\mf{A}_{\chi}(U)}$. \end{theorem}

-In general it is difficult to describe the properties of the algebras $\mf{A}_{\chi}(U)$ since they tend to depend non-trivially on the paremeter $\chi$.
+One can always choose finitely many simple $G$-modules $\{ U_i \}$ such that $[U : U_i] \neq 0$ implies that $U$ is sufficiently large.
+In particular, there are always infinitely many sufficiently large $G$-modules.
+If $M$ is a module for the quantum Hamiltonian reduction $\mf{A}_{\chi}(U)$, then one can consider it as a sheaf over $X/\!/G$.
+In particular, one can consider the support $V(M)$ of modules $M$ in $\mc{O}_{\chi}(U)$.
+In general it is difficult to describe the properties of the algebras $\mf{A}_{\chi}(U)$ since they tend to depend non-trivially on the parameter $\chi$.
 However, the following theorem describes the properties of the algebras $\mf{A}_{\chi}(U)$ when $\chi$ is generic.